How To Bet On The NFL In Pennsylvania – 2023 Guide

 Going into the 2021 NFL season, many thought the Eagles could be one of the worst teams in the league.

 That proved to be false as the Eagles went 9-8 in the regular season and secured one of the three wild card spots in the NFC.
-Philly was pounced in round one by the Bucs, 31-15, but there is plenty of optimism on Broad Street for the Birds heading into the 2022 season.
+Philly was pounced in round one by the Bucs, 31-15, but there was plenty of optimism on Broad Street for the Birds heading into the 2022 season and the Eagles broke through as one of the league’s best teams.

-The Eagles head into the season expected to battle the Cowboys for the NFC East once as both the New York Giants and Washington Redskins are in the throes of long-term rebuilds.
+The Eagles head into the season expected to battle the Cowboys for the NFC East but don’t sleep on the New York Giants or Washington Commanders.
+In the Giants’ first year of their rebuild under Brian Daboll, New York secured their first playoff berth in six years as Daboll took home Coach of the Year honors.

 The Eagles fan base draws from two primary areas, the city of Philadelphia and the surrounding suburbs and a sizable contingent from southern New Jersey at approximately Burlington County and south to the state’s tip in Cape May.
 Bordering New Jersey cities, Camden and Trenton is home to pockets of Eagles fans, as is the East Coast gambling mecca of Atlantic City.
 With both New Jersey and Pennsylvania home to legalized sports betting, Eagles fans do not lack options when it comes to betting on their favorite team.

 The key games for the Eagles always include the two divisional matchups with Dallas and the New York Giants, the former having a direct impact on the NFC East title race and the latter for geographical bragging rights.
-By finishing second in the division last season, Philadelphia will also play the Arizona Cardinals, Pittsburgh Steelers, and New Orleans Saints.
+By finishing first in the division last season, Philadelphia will also play the Kansas City Chiefs in a Super Bowl rematch, the Tampa Bay Buccaneers, and Minnesota Vikings.

-The NFC East plays the NFC North in intraconference play, and Philadelphia will welcome the Vikings and Packers to Lincoln Financial Field while also traveling to Detroit in their opener in addition to Chicago.
-The NFC East plays the AFC South this season, so the Eagles will face Jacksonville and Tennessee at home and Indianapolis and Houston on the road.
+The NFC East plays the NFC West in intraconference play, and Philadelphia will welcome the 49ers and Cardinals to Lincoln Financial Field while also traveling to LA and Seattle.
+The NFC East plays the AFC East this season, so the Eagles will face arguably the best division in football.
+The Eagles will play host against the Dolphins and Bills, while going on the road against the New York Jets and New England Patriots, their 2023 season opener.

 Pittsburgh Steelers (AFC North)

-Mitch Trubisky was signed early in the offseason to be his replacement.
-Despite the draft pick of Kenny Pickett in round one, Trubisky is expected to start week one in Pittsburgh.
+Mitch Trubisky was signed early in the offseason to be Pickett’s competition.
+Despite the draft pick of Kenny Pickett in round one, Trubisky started a few games but was eventually supplanted by the former Pitt star.

 The Steelers head into this season as a big underdog in the AFC North.
 Despite the prowess of head coach Mike Tomlin, the Steelers are picked to finish last behind the Baltimore Ravens, Cincinnati Bengals, and Cleveland Browns.